shreeshjha/SkipCache/README.md

 The configuration is loaded at runtime (used in multi-core simulation, for example) via config.hpp.

 ## Acknowledgments
-This project is inspired by research on cache control and persistent memory, including the techniques presented in "Skip It: Take Control of Your Cache!".
+This project is inspired by research on cache control and persistent memory, including the techniques presented in "Skip It: Take Control of Your Cache!" and "Efficient Logging in Non-Volatile Memory by Exploiting Coherency Protocols".